 The LSSU On-Campus Resident Handbook and Residence Hall/Dining Service Contract will constitute the Lake Superior State University Housing Contract.
 This agreement legally binds both parties when the Residence Hall/Dining Service Contract is received and accepted by Campus Life and Housing and/or when the resident takes occupancy.

 To request special accommodations, in addition to filling out the housing application, it is required that you register with the LSSU Office of Accessibility Services.
 The coordinator of the Accessibility Services will verify your disability and advise housing staff of appropriate accommodation.
 Housing staff will facilitate the housing accommodation based on application date and availability.
 Questions about accessible student housing may be directed to Sharmay Wood, Director of Campus Life and Laker Success.

 Housing Facilities and Policies

 The University will make all residence hall assignments and will make adjustments as necessary.
 Your preferences are considered according to the date the University receives your housing application and your first room and board payment.
 First-year students and sophomores will be given priority in residence hall assignments (for this purpose only, your high school graduation date will determine your class standing).

-- Brady Hall – all-male hall with one, two and four-person rooms.
+- Brady Hall – Two and four-person rooms.
 Preference is given to students who are out of high school for less than 15 months.
 Upper-class males may apply.
 Brady Hall is an alcohol-free building.

-- Osborn Hall – all female hall with two-person rooms on the large side of the building, the small side is co-ed by floor.
+- Osborn Hall – Two-person rooms on the large side and small side of the building.
 Preference is given to students who are out of high school for less than 15 months.
 Upper-class students may apply.
 Osborn Hall is an alcohol-free building.

 - The Village – suite-style units for up to eight people of the same gender.
 All genders may live in the Village.
 Preference is given to students who are out of high school for more than 15 months and less than 27 months.
 Upper-class students may apply.
 The Village has a coed by room tower available.
 The Village is an alcohol-free building.